Mortgage Audit Process Explained

 What is a mortgage audit?

 A mortgage audit is a review of loan files to verify accuracy, completeness, and compliance with regulations and investor guidelines.
 Audits can be performed by the lender's internal team, the investor (Fannie Mae, Freddie Mac, etc.), or third-party auditors.
 They help ensure loan quality and identify defects.
+Your loan amount, interest rate, and mortgage payment are typically already set when audits occur.

 How is an audit different from quality control?